NepipenkoIgor/ts210122/README.md

 `npm ci --legacy-peer-deps`

-This will install all of the node_modules and not mess with the package-lock.json file.
+This will install all the node_modules and not mess with the package-lock.json file.

 **DO NOT EVER RUN `npm install` ON THIS PROJECT**